 If you are a Utah resident who is stationed out of state, you may be exempt from emissions and safety inspections (contact the Utah DMV for more information).
 If your license expires while you are on active duty outside of Utah, you may continue to use your license for up to 90 days after your discharge before filing for an extension or renewing it.

-Many insurers provide discounts for military personnel and veterans, but remember — one of the best ways to secure a lower premium is to maintain a good driving record.
+Many insurers provide discounts for military personnel and veterans but remember — one of the best ways to secure a lower premium is to maintain a good driving record.

-Age savings for Utah service members
+Average Rates for Utah service members

 Proof of Insurance in Utah